 - the product addresses a high-profile or politically sensitive issue, or

-- OOSA has questions about whether the product is consistent with OSHA's priorities and audience/messaging guidelines (see section II B, above, and section IV below).
+- OOSA has questions about whether the product is consistent with OSHA's priorities and audience/messaging guidelines (see section II B, above).

-- In those cases when OAS provides comments, the Alliance participant makes any additional changes as per OAS review and submits an updated final draft.
+- In those cases when OAS provides comments, the Alliance participant makes any additional changes to address OAS's comments and submits an updated final draft.

 After final approval of the product:

-- The Alliance participant posts the product on its web page.
+- For national Alliances, the Alliance participant posts the product on its Alliance web page.
 To enable OSHA to link to the products, the Alliance participant must post the product in a format that is in compliance with the federal government's web accessibility guidelines.
 This generally means that the products must be posted in html or PDF text-based formats, not image-based PDF format.
 Videos must be close-captioned.
-After the Alliance participant posts the product, OSHA will add links to the product on OSHA web pages (Alliance and other relevant pages).
+After the Alliance participant posts the product, OSHA will add links to the product on OSHA webpages (Alliance and other relevant pages).
 OSHA will also consider promoting the product in QuickTakes and through social media.

-Alliance participants should periodically review completed Alliance products, together with OSHA, to determine if updates are necessary, if the product can be re-issued in a more effective format, such as converting text materials into videos, or if the product should be removed.
-Products should be reviewed at least every two years (or sooner if warranted, such as issuance of a new/revised OSHA standard addressed in the product).
-Every two years (or sooner), the Alliance participant(s) and OSHA will review the products and determine whether 1) no updates are necessary, 2) there is a need to update or re-format the product, or 3) the product should be discontinued.
+Alliance participants should periodically review completed Alliance products, together with OSHA.
+Products should be reviewed at least every two years (or sooner if warranted, such as in response to the issuance of a new/revised OSHA standard addressed in the product).
+Through this routine review, the Alliance participant(s) and OSHA will determine whether 1) no updates are necessary, 2) there is a need to update or re-format the product, or 3) the product should be discontinued.
 Updated products will be counted as an activity under the Alliance.
 (See flow chart below.)

 Required Standard Language